 On direct vent high efficiency water heaters, PVC is used for the exhaust vent.

-On a natural draft water heater such as this...
-NO... no it can't be used.
-A legitimate home inspector would know this, just as a legitimate contractor who obviously didn't install this would.
+On a natural draft water heater such as the one depicted in your photo… NO… no it can’t be used.
+A legitimate home inspector would know this, just as a legitimate contractor who obviously didn’t install this would.

-It's attic kitty litter!!!
-Social media said so!
+It’s attic kitty litter!!!
+Your colleague on social media said so!

 What?
 This evidence of a dangerous and hazardous back draft condition at the gas-fired water heater?
 Nah.
 You said it’s working… no need to irritate the real estate agent and lose future referrals by making mention of it. (wink wink)

-Anyone care to refresh your clients with a better inspector who is actually knowledgeable and well versed in the potential concerns?
+Better question… Anyone care to refresh your clients with a better inspector who is actually experienced, knowledgeable, and well versed in the potential concerns?

-Well... experienced inspectors knowledgeable in roofing materials and their installation know this as ethylene propylene diene terpolymer membrane, or EPDM for short.
-As well, experienced inspectors can identify the concerns you have depicted in your photos.
+Well… experienced inspectors knowledgeable in roofing materials and their installation know this as ethylene propylene diene monomer (or terpolymer) membrane, or EPDM for short.
+Additionally, experienced inspectors can identify the concerns you have depicted in your photos.